Ben Hall Pt 4

 THE LATE BUSHRANGING ESCAPADE

-However, for Sub-inspector Frederick Shadforth through allowing Ben Hall to slip through his fingers, was suspended by government minister Mr Forster pending an enquiry:
+However, for Sub-inspector Frederick Shadforth by allowing Ben Hall to slip through his fingers, was suspended by government minister Mr Forster pending an enquiry:

 He (Mr Forster) had felt it to be his duty to suspend Mr Shadforth, and order an enquiry to be made into the circumstances.